TURF 435 Syllabus

 Refer to the Course Schedule (under the Lessons tab) for assignment due dates.

 NOTE: If you are planning to graduate this semester, please communicate your intent to graduate to your instructor.
 This will alert your instructor to the need to submit your final grade in time to meet the published graduation deadlines.
-For more information about graduation policies and deadlines, please see "Graduation" on the.
+For more information about graduation policies and deadlines, please see "Graduation" under World Campus Student Policies.

 Students are expected to log-in regularly to keep up-to date with announcements, discussions, etc. The class will progress at a regular pace throughout the semester and there are specific due dates and times for assignments, etc.